uholeschak/ediabaslib/docs/EdiabasLib.config_file.md

 # Properties of the EdiabasLib.config file
+Current EDIABAS emulation version is 7.6.0.
 The `EdiabasLib.config` file is a replacement for the standard `EDIABAS.INI` file.
-It must be located in the same directory as the `EdiabasLib.dll` or `Api32.dll` file.
+It must be located in the same directory as the `EdiabasLib.dll`, `Api32.dll` or `Api64.dll` file.
 The following properties could be specified in this file:

 ## Standard properties